luciebinder/diler-digital-literacy-new/_sources/content/literature/scientific_paper.md

         - 2-3 abbreviations in total, write out the first time with the abbreviation in **()**
     - **avoid using different words for the same concept/thing** :arrow_right: confuses the reader

-3. Stick to the context-content-conclusion (C-C-C) scheme
+#### 3. Stick to the context-content-conclusion (C-C-C) scheme

 Scientific papers benefit from being written in a classical story structure with a discernible beginning, a well-defined body, and a conclusive end.
-Therefore, we make use of the context-content-conclusion (C-C-C) scheme.
+Therefore, we make use of the **context-content-conclusion (C-C-C)** scheme.

 The C-C-C scheme defines the structure of the paper on multiple scales:

-for the whole paper:
+1. for the *whole paper*:

-    - introduction = context
+- introduction = **context**
-    - methods/results = body
+- methods/results = body/**content**
-    - discussion =  conclusion
+- discussion =  **conclusion**

-for each paragraph:
+2. for *each paragraph*:

-    - first sentence = defines the topic or context
+- first sentence = defines the topic or **context**
-    - body = novel content put forth for the reader’s consideration
+- body = novel **content** put forth for the reader’s consideration
-    - last sentence = provides the conclusion to be remembered
+- last sentence = provides the **conclusion** to be remembered

 The C-C-C scheme produces texts aimed at more patient readers who take their time to engage and interact with a text.

+> **Know your audience!** :point_up: <br>
-It's best to generally avoid writing for impatient readers.
+> It's best to generally avoid writing for impatient readers.
 We'll have to rely on the title and abstract for this, but these can be caught by presenting the most exciting content first while necessarily following up with important context to remain credible.

-4. Optimize your logical flow by avoiding zig-zag and using parallelism
+#### 4. Optimize your logical flow by avoiding zig-zag and using parallelism

 Avoid zig-zag through your story:

-- only the central idea should be touched upon multiple times
+- only the **central idea should be touched upon multiple times**
-- minimize the number of subject changes
+- **minimize** the number of **subject changes**
-- string related paragraphs together without interruptions by unrelated materials
+- **string related paragraphs together** without interruptions by unrelated materials

-Instead, make use of parallelism to provide structure.
+Instead, make use of **parallelism** to provide structure:

-- parallel messages -> parallel form -> easier for reader
+- parallel messages ➡️ parallel form ➡️ easier for reader
-- communicate different points of an overarching topic using the same syntax
+- communicate **different points of an overarching topic using the same syntax**

-    -e.g.
+> ✅
+>
-    Introduction:
+> Introduction:
+>
-        Hypothesis 1
+> - Hypothesis 1
-        Hypothesis 2
+> - Hypothesis 2
-        Hypothesis 3
+> - Hypothesis 3
+>

-    Methods:
+> Methods:
+>
-        Analysis 1 -> Hypothesis 1
+> Analysis 1 ➡️ Hypothesis 1
-        Analysis 2 -> Hypothesis 2
+> Analysis 2 ➡️ Hypothesis 2
-        Analysis 3 -> Hypothesis 3
+> Analysis 3 ➡️ Hypothesis 3
+>

-    Conclusion:
+> Conclusion:
+>
-        conclusion 1 -> Hypothesis 1
+> conclusion 1 ➡️ Hypothesis 1
-        conclusion 2 -> Hypothesis 2
+> conclusion 2 ➡️ Hypothesis 2
-        conclusion 3 -> Hypothesis 3
+> conclusion 3 ➡️ Hypothesis 3

-The components of a paper (Rules 5–8)
+### The components of a paper (Rules 5–8)

-Components (Abstract, introduction, etc.) have different objectives; therefore, the specifics of their C-C-C structure necessarily differ.
+Components (abstract, introduction, etc.) have different objectives; therefore, the specifics of their **C-C-C structure** necessarily differ.
 The following will discuss the specifics of these differences.

-5. Tell a complete story in the abstract
+#### 5. Tell a complete story in the abstract

-Quite often, the abstract is the only part that will be read; therefore, it must efficiently convey the entire message of the paper.
+Quite often, the abstract is the **only part that will be read**; therefore, it must **efficiently convey the entire message of the paper**.

-logo

-The C-C-C-scheme is again highly conserved in the abstract
+The **C-C-C-scheme** is again highly conserved in the abstract

-- context = First sentence
+- **context** = First sentence:
-    - introducing the broader field and the specific research question of study,
+    - introducing the **broader field** and the **specific research question of study**
-    - distinguish given paper from current state-of-the-art -> the specific gap
+    - distinguish given paper from current state-of-the-art ➡️ the **specific gap**
-    - why does it matter -> connection between the specific gap and the broader context
+    - why does it matter ➡️ **connection between the specific gap and the broader context**

-- content:
+- **content**:
-    - describe the method/approach used to fill the gap
+    - describe the **method/approach** used to fill the gap
-    - executive summary of results
+    - executive **summary of results**

-- conclusion: Last sentence
+- **conclusion** = Last sentence
-    - interpret results to answer question(s) posed in context
+    - interpret results to **answer question(s) posed in context**
-    - how do results impact the broader field -> “broader significance”
+    - how do results **impact the broader field** ➡️ “broader significance”

-6. Communicate why the paper matters in the introduction
+#### 6. Communicate why the paper matters in the introduction

-This section flows from a broad introduction to the specific problem(s), highlighting a gap in knowledge/methods and why this gap is important, to progressively more specific paragraphs to reach a clear exposition of what is missing and, in subsequent paragraphs, how the paper aims to address the problem.
+This section flows **from a broad introduction to the specific problem(s)**, highlighting a **gap in knowledge/methods** and **why this gap is important**, to progressively more specific paragraphs to **reach a clear exposition of what is missing** and, in subsequent paragraphs, how the paper aims to address the problem.

 Work from a

-    - field gap: e.g., language processing
+1. field gap: e.g., language processing
-    - subfield gap: speech processing
+2. subfield gap: speech processing
-    - gap within the subfield that you will fill: influence of speech rhythm on neural rhythms
+3. gap within the subfield that you will fill: influence of speech rhythm on neural rhythms

-Each introduction paragraph should further develop the gap from context to content to conclusion.
+Each introduction paragraph should further **develop the gap from context to content to conclusion**.

-    - context = orient the reader
+- **context** = orient the reader
-    - content = outline the “knowns”
+- **content** = outline the “knowns”
-    - conclusion = critical “unknown”
+- **conclusion** = critical “unknown”

-Further, make sure to include clues related to the gaps that lead into or prime reader for your hypothesis and method sections.
+Further, make sure to include **clues related to the gaps** that lead into or **prime reader for your hypothesis and method sections**.

-7. Deliver the results as a sequence of statements, supported by figures, that connect logically to support the central contribution
+#### 7. Deliver the results as a sequence of statements, supported by figures, that connect logically to support the central contribution

-Aim to convince the reader that the claims in the abstract and the following conclusion are supported by data and logic.
+Aim to convince the reader that the **claims in the abstract and the following conclusion are supported by data and logic**.

-The first paragraph summarizes the overall approach used to address the problem outlined in the introduction and sketches out the logical structure of how the results support the claims.
+The first paragraph

+- **summarizes the overall approach** used to address the problem outlined in the introduction
+- sketches out the **logical structure** of how the results support the claims.

-Ideally, these are converted into a sequence of declarative statements on the highlighted gap in knowledge/methods and why the researchers are addressing them in a clear progression of logical steps.
-These statements can then be used as the names of the headers of subsections and titles of figures in the following paragraphs.
+Ideally, these are converted into a **sequence of declarative statements** on the highlighted gap in knowledge/methods and why the researchers are addressing them in a clear progression of logical steps.
+These **statements** can then be used as the **names of the headers of subsections** and **titles of figures** in the following paragraphs.

 All subsequent paragraphs should follow the structure of:

-- context = setup questions paragraph answers
+- **context**: setup the *questions* that the paragraph answers
-- content: data/logic
+- **content**: *data/logic*
-- conclusion: answer the question
+- **conclusion**: *answer* the question

-In this section, figures, tables, and titles are particularly important, as these are the most “objective support” towards claims.
-They should be highlighted as such and be clear, concise, and readable.
+In this section, **figures, tables, and titles** are particularly important, as these are the most “objective support” towards claims.

+They should be **highlighted** as such and be **clear, concise, and readable**.

-8. Discuss how the gap was filled, the limitations of the interpretation, and the relevance to the field
+#### 8. Discuss how the gap was filled, the limitations of the interpretation, and the relevance to the field

-The discussion aims to explain how the results have filled the gap identified in the introduction, provide caveats to our interpretations, and describe how the findings advance the field.
-Overall, provide a step-by-step outline to put the conclusions of the paper into context.
+The discussion aims to explain how the **results have filled the gap identified in the introduction**, provide **caveats to our interpretations**, and **describe how the findings advance the field**.

+Overall, provide a **step-by-step outline to put the conclusions of the paper into context**.

-The structure should roughly follow:
+The structure should roughly as following:

 First paragraph:

-    - general summary of findings (from results section)
+- general **summary of findings** (from results section)

 Second to penultimate paragraph:

-    - describe the area of weakness or strength linking to relevant literature
+- describe the **area of weakness or strength** linking to **relevant literature**
-    - perceive contributions/discuss future directions to extend it
+- perceive **contributions/discuss future directions** to extend it
-    - how can literature alleviate concerns or future experiments address them
+- how can **literature alleviate concerns or future experiments address them**

 Last paragraph:

-    - description of how paper moves field forwards
+ - description of **how paper moves field forwards**

-Process (Rules 9 and 10)
+### Process (Rules 9 and 10)

-Let's introduce some helpful processes and habits to maximize impact and minimize investing time into less important aspects of the writing process.
+Let's introduce some helpful processes and habits to **maximize impact** and **minimize investing time into less important aspects of the writing process**.

-9. Allocate time where it matters: Title, abstract, figures, and outlining
+#### 9. Allocate time where it matters: Title, abstract, figures, and outlining

-It's paramount to emphasize the central logic that underlies the scientific claim, the main message of the paper.
+It's paramount to emphasize the **central logic** that underlies the scientific claim, the **main message** of the paper.
 Reflections on the logic behind the paper connect the experimental phase with the paper-writing phase.

 You should aim to:

-allocate time based on presumptive importance.
+- allocate time based on presumptive importance

-- title, abstract, figures vs. rest/methods (not ideal but unfortunately the default for most readers)
+    - **title, abstract, figures** vs. rest/methods (not ideal but unfortunately the default for most readers)

-plan before producing
+Plan before producing

-- make an outline
+- make an **outline**
   - informal sentence for each planned paragraph
 - (potentially) start the process around the description of each result
 - each paragraph has a defined role ideally defined at the outline stage